closeio/making.close.com/_posts/2023-09-25-picking-mobile-app-technology/index.md

+---
+title: 'How we Picked a Platform for our Mobile App'
+date: 2023-09-25
+permalink: /posts/picking-a-mobile-app-platform
+author: Trey Cucco
+thumbnail: ''
+metaDescription: ''
+tags: [Engineering, Mobile App]
+---

 In 2023 we released the first version of our mobile app.
 When we set out on the road to build our mobile app we were quickly faced with an important question: what platform should we build on?
 There are many options, all with pros and